 The liver responds to exercise, or any other form of physical activity by regulating the blood sugar levels of the body.
 When you begin physical activity, the glycogen released in the muscles is used to regularise as a source of fuel.
 When the body is utilising the glycogen of the muscles, the liver releases glycogen in the body to mobilise the sugar levels.
 In addition to this, the body also breaks down fat, converting the same into ketones, another source of fuel.

 Non-alcoholic fatty liver disease is a group of conditions that causes a build-up of fat in the liver, thus causing inflammation of the liver cells.
 The worsening of the condition can result in serious health complications including cirrhosis and fibrosis of the liver.

-While diabetes and liver are interconnected, the link between both is arguable.
-Studies have shown that diabetes does not cause fatty liver disease.
-The observation indicated that the conditions tend to occur to people who have both the problems.
-Hence, the relationship between diabetes and liver remain ambiguous.
 Since people with diabetes are known to have obesity issues and insulin resistance to blood sugar, fatty liver disease is thought to be a part of it.
-Studies have also indicated that at least 50 per cent of people with Type 2 diabetes and half the people who have Type 1 diabetes are observed to have this condition.
+Studies have also indicated that at least 50 percent of people with Type 2 diabetes and half of the people who have Type 1 diabetes are observed to have this condition.